nestauk/asf_core_data/README.md

 ## MCS Data <a name="mcs"></a>

 The MCS datasets contain information on MCS-certified heat pump **installations** and **installers**.
 These datasets are proprietary and cannot be shared outside of Nesta.
 Both datasets are provided quarterly by MCS and are stored in the **asf-core-data** bucket on S3.
+Information about the fields in this dataset can be found [here](https://docs.google.com/spreadsheets/d/1EKrQGZfeyVkQPJC05746vT0mWlGvK4vnzj5upi_fPBY/edit?usp=sharing) (accessible only by Nesta employees).

 ### How to use <a name="instructions"></a>